Leilei-astro/Leilei-astro.github.io/contents/research.md

             <div class="research-body">
                 <h3 class="research-title">Dark Energy</h3>
                 <p class="research-desc">
                     At present, we do not know whether dark energy is a field or where it originates, so we need to consider whether it might be produced by some astrophysical process or whether it could be related to interactions within the standard particle physics model.
+There are various models of dark energy, some of which are closely related to research on dark matter, cosmic inflation, and particle physics.
+Based on these candidate models, we can identify or constrain the nature of dark energy by observing specific signals.
                 </p>
                 <div class="tags-container">
                     <span class="research-tag">Dark Energy Sources</span>